The Asylum Process

 Applicants whose cases are refused may have the right to appeal to the Asylum and Immigration Tribunal, which is independent of the Home Office.
 Applicants are allowed to remain in the UK during the appeals process.

 Appeals should be heard within two months of the initial decision.
-Asylum seekers are only entitled to legal aid to pursue their appeal if it is judged to have a 50% or higher chance of success.
+In England and Wales asylum seekers are only entitled to legal aid to pursue their appeal if it is judged to have a 50% or higher chance of success.